When creating content, you may need to add HTML characters and symbols to your posts and pages.

 These symbols are called HTML character entities or extended characters.
 They are created by typing or adding a combination of characters inside your website page that the web browser then converts into special symbols.

 Some commonly-used HTML character entities are shown below:

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).

-- See further below for links to useful resources additional resources about custom characters and symbols.
+- See the end of this article for links to useful resources useful information about HTML characters and symbols.

 Smilies, also known as “emoticons,” are used to convey emotions in your writing.
 They can be used to brighten up your posts, express disapproval, confusion, sadness, anger, etc… 🙂

-Text smileys are created by typing two or more punctuation marks.
+Text smilies are created by typing two or more punctuation marks.
 For example: